A simple shell wrapper that handles argument parsing

 For the short version of arguments to work properly, all arguments must start with different characters.

-Limit of 256 arguments (if you have more than that please use an actual programming language).
+Limit of 256 required arguments (if you have anything close to that please use an actual programming language).

 Testing#